shadow/shadow/docs/network_graph_overview.md

 #### Important Notes

-  - The network graph may be directed or undirected, as long as the graph is structured such that every vertex can reach every other vertex through a series of edges.
+  - The network graph may be directed or undirected, as long as the graph is structured such that every node can reach every other node through a series of edges.
-  - If the network graph is a [complete graph](https://en.wikipedia.org/wiki/Complete_graph) (there exists a single unique edge between every pair of vertices), then we can avoid running the shortest path algorithm as a performance optimization by setting the [use_shortest_path option](shadow_config_spec.md#networkuse_shortest_path) to `False`.
+  - If the network graph is a [complete graph](https://en.wikipedia.org/wiki/Complete_graph) (there exists a single unique edge between every pair of nodes), then we can avoid running the shortest path algorithm as a performance optimization by setting the [use_shortest_path option](shadow_config_spec.md#networkuse_shortest_path) to `False`.

 ### Network Graph Attributes

-We encode attributes on the vertices and edges that allow for configuring the simulated network characteristics.
+We encode attributes on the nodes and edges that allow for configuring the simulated network characteristics.
 The attributes and their effect on the simulated network are described in more detail (alongside a simple example graph) on [the network graph specification page](network_graph_spec.md).